-Lock screen appears when you start or restart Windows 8 computer, or lock your computer by opening Start screen, clicking your user name and selecting Lock from the menu (keyboard shortcut Windows Key+L).
+Lock screen appears when you start or restart Windows 8, 8.1 or 10 device, or lock it by opening Start, clicking your user name and selecting Lock from the menu (keyboard shortcut for this is Windows Key+L).

-Each user can personalize his/her Lock screen, but Windows 8 displays the Lock screen of the user who was signed in last.
-For example, if both Margus and Mirjam are logged on to the same PC, but Mirjam locked her account later, then her Lock screen is displayed.
+Each user can personalize his/her Lock screen, but Windows displays the Lock screen of the user who was signed in last.
 The same applies to computer restarts.

-First, use keyboard shortcut Windows Key+I to open Settings charm, or move mouse pointer to the bottom right edge of screen and click Settings.
+In Windows 8 and 8.1, use keyboard shortcut Windows Key+I to open Settings charm, or move the mouse pointer to the bottom right edge of the screen and click Settings.

 Click Change PC settings in the bottom part of the bar.

 Touchscreen users should first swipe in from the right edge of the screen and touch Settings.

 In all Windows 10 versions, use the keyboard shortcut Windows Key+I to open Settings app, or open Start menu and click Settings.